 i-size child seats

-i-size seats will fit any i-size car.
-They will also fit Isofix cars, but not all of them, so check with the child seat manufacturer or retailer or the car manufacturer, to find out if your i-size child seat is approved for your vehicle.
+i-size seats also fit into the Isofix points in cars, but not all of them, so check with the child seat manufacturer or retailer or the car manufacturer, to find out if your i-size child seat is approved for your vehicle.
 Many have a list on their website that shows which seats are approved for which cars.

 |Does the child seat fit on the front passenger seat?||Yes||No|

 |Does the child seat fit on the rear side seats?||Yes||No|

 |Does the child seat fit on the rear middle seat?||Yes||No|